vjelic/pytorch-glog-fork/Installation/ROCm_Installation_Guide_v3.7.md

 To setup the Devtoolset-7 environment, follow the instructions on this page: <https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/>

-Note: devtoolset-7 is a software collections package and is not supported by AMD.
+**Note**: devtoolset-7 is a software collections package and is not supported by AMD.

 ### Installing CentOS v7.7/v8.1 for DKMS